pietercolpaert/iiop-demo/README.md

 reference| 21
 ghent1 | 48
 newyork | 16
+antwerp | 45
+ghent2 | 24

-## Step 2: Generating helper files
+## Step 2: Generating the list of identifiers

 For each dataset, we generated a file containing all the IDs defined in a dataset.
 Using the n-triples file, we can generate this quickly using this bash command for each dataset: